bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 necessary to send and receive encrypted messages, share room policy, and add participants to and remove participants from rooms.
-In support of these functions, the protocol also has primitives to fetch initial keying material, fetch the current MLS GroupInfo, and request, grant, and reject consent to communicate with users on other providers.
+In support of these functions, the protocol also has primitives to fetch initial keying material, fetch the current state of the underlying end-to-end encryption protocol for the room, and request, grant, and reject consent to communicate with users on other providers.

 Messages sent inside each room are end-to-end encrypted using the Messaging Layer Security (MLS) protocol {{!RFC9420}}, and each room is associated with an MLS group.
 MLS also ensures that clients in a room agree on the room policy and participation.
-One of the core principles of this protocol is that ar all times, the clients of the end-to-end encryption protocol (the MLS clients who are in an MLS group) all need to correspond to users who are in the associated room.
+One of the core principles of this protocol is that at all times, the clients of the end-to-end encryption protocol (the MLS clients who are in an MLS group) all need to correspond to users who are in the associated room.